cliffordlab/ep6_dashboard_paper/paper.md

 As detection techniques have improved over the years, Alzheimer's and other different forms of dementia have come to receive an increasing amount of attention.
 In addition to being the sixth most common cause of mortality in the US, Alzheimer's disease is also thought to be the possible cause of dementia in more than 6 million people.
 While the average person experiences a natural reduction in cognitive function with aging, some people experience a far more rapid decline, which frequently progresses to Alzheimer's disease or another form of dementia.
 These people are classified as having mild cognitive impairment, making them the study's population.

 `EP6 Dashboard` is an unified portal developed using python packages and React framework to monitor the indoor activities through audio, visual and spatial tracking.
+It monitors following activities:
+a) Audio
+b) Visual
+c) Indoor Temperature and Humidity
+d) Bluetooth

 # System Architecture